Get E-Book

 process.on('exit', (code) => {

-The code parameter is the exit code that will be returned.
-You can still change the final code here by assigning process.exitCode = 2, but you cannot cancel the exit.
+The code parameter is the exit code Node is about to return.
+You can still assign process.exitCode inside the handler, but you cannot cancel the exit.

-'beforeExit' fires when the event loop has emptied out but the process has not been explicitly told to exit.
-Unlike 'exit', it can schedule asynchronous work.
-If it does, the event loop continues, and 'beforeExit' fires again after that new work completes.
+The "beforeExit" event fires when the event loop has emptied, but Node has not been explicitly told to exit.
+Unlike "exit", it can schedule more async work.

 let runs = 0;